Written by: Elroy Schwartz. Directed by: Charles Barton.

 Eve Bowers: Eve Plumb.
 Miss Cummings: Joan Vohs.
 Mrs. Bowers: Ann McCrea.
 Dr. Flanders: Ivan Bonar.
 Mr. Bowers: Paul Sorensen.

-Eve Plumb, of course, would go on to play Jan Brady in The Brady Bunch, which debuted about 10 months after this episode aired. (“Christmas Came a Little Early” has another Brady connection–writer Elroy Schwartz is the son of Brady Bunch creator Sherwood Schwartz.
+Eve Plumb, of course, would go on to play Jan Brady in The Brady Bunch, which debuted about 10 months after this episode aired. (“Christmas Came a Little Early” has another Brady connection–writer Elroy Schwartz was the brother of Brady Bunch creator Sherwood Schwartz.
 This is the third of six Family Affair episodes Elroy Schwartz wrote.)

 All the other guest actors are Family Affair “repeat offenders,” except Paul Sorensen.
 Late in his career, he had a recurring role in Dallas as Andy Bradley.